blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 ## 11. Limitations and Next Steps

-**Allocation-grade estimation, not certified metering.** This design measures estimated interval energy by taking one ~200 ms active-power snapshot per `sample_interval_sec` and multiplying it by the full interval duration.
+**Allocation-grade estimation, not certified metering.** This design measures estimated interval energy by taking one ~200 milliseconds active-power snapshot per `sample_interval_sec` and multiplying it by the full interval duration.
 The firmware does not continuously integrate power between wakes.
 This approach is accurate for constant or slowly-varying loads but may over- or under-state energy on bursting or cycling loads.
 For internal bill-back between tenants in the same building it is an appropriate allocation method.
 It is **not** suitable for applications where accuracy is subject to regulatory oversight — for example, utility-tariff sub-metering subject to accuracy standards — without replacing the measurement front end with a dedicated simultaneous-sampling energy-metering IC or a certified pulse-output sub-meter interface.

 **Single-phase voltage reference shared across all channels.** The voltage transducer provides one voltage waveform used as the reference for all four current channels.
 This is accurate when all tenant circuits derive from the same phase leg of the building supply — common in small commercial buildings with a single-phase 120 V service.
 In a split-phase (120/240 V) building where tenants may be on different legs, or in a three-phase building where tenant feeds come from different phases, the phase relationship between the shared voltage reference and a tenant's actual line voltage introduces a power-factor error in the real-power calculation.
 For buildings with known multi-phase distribution, a dedicated voltage sensor per phase (and per-phase V×I pairs in the firmware) is required for accurate real-power metering across all tenants.